PopovicAna/Dynamic-Network-Visualisation/README.md

 # DNV
+Description:
-Dynamic Network Visualisation
+- Dynamic Network Visualisation

-## Description
-What does the app do?
+- What does the app do?
 Optimises the process for choosing similarity measures for drug profiling data.
 What is novel?

-## Install
-access to shinyapps.io

 ## Purpose/Significance/History
 Aligned with an intelligence-led approach, knowledge gained from strategic, operational or tactical level analyses needs to be disseminated to relevant decision-makers in a timely manner [18].
 Furthermore, presenting information in the form of visualisations can provide vital support in the decision making process [102].
 Currently, the types of visualisations created to support intelligence-led policing are static in nature [39, 102]; limiting the potential of the supplied information.
 To create actionable intelligence, it is important that drug markets and their features can be viewed in an interactive and dynamic way.